Unplanned Maintenance

 Standardizing Maintenance Procedures

-The solution is to standardize it.
-Begin by documenting the procedures for performing maintenance tasks.
-Clear, step-by-step procedures ensure everyone follows the same process, regardless of experience level or familiarity with the equipment.
+Reliability starts with consistency.
+When procedures vary across shifts or between technicians, even best-intentioned teams can miss key steps.
+The solution is to standardize.
+Begin by documenting procedures for performing maintenance tasks.
+Clear, step-by-step procedures ensure everyone follows the same process, regardless of experience level or equipment familiarity.

 In high-pressure situations, these procedures help cut through the noise.
 They prevent shortcuts, support quicker onboarding, and make sure critical tasks don't get lost in the shuffle.